-Ex-Proud Boys leader Tarrio guilty of Jan.
-6 sedition plot
+Proud Boys’ Tarrio guilty of Jan.
+6 seditious conspiracy

 Tarrio wasn’t in Washington on Jan.
 6, because he had been arrested two days earlier in a separate case and ordered out of the capital city.
 But prosecutors said he organized and directed the attack by Proud Boys who stormed the Capitol that day.

+In addition to Tarrio, a Miami resident, three other Proud Boys were convicted of seditious conspiracy: Ethan Nordean, Joseph Biggs and Zachary Rehl.
 Jurors have not yet reached a unanimous verdict on the sedition charge for fifth defendant: Dominic Pezzola.
 The judge told them to keep deliberating.

 Nordean, of Auburn, Washington, was a Proud Boys chapter leader.
 Rehl led a group chapter in Philadelphia.
 Biggs, of Ormond Beach, Florida, was a self-described Proud Boys organizer.
 Pezzola was a group member from Rochester, New York.